TotallyInformation/awesome-to-me/windows-apps.md

 ### Office
 Tools for working with general business information.

-- Microsoft Office - Love or hate it, it is the defacto standard and best of the bunch.
+- [Microsoft Office](https://products.office.com/en-gb/whats-new-office) - Love or hate it,
+  it is the defacto standard and best of the bunch.

+  Incredibly powerful if you actually invest time in *learning* it.
+Most people don't even if they use it constantly and so never really get the benefit of the time it can save if used correctly.

+  Not cheap and Microsoft heavily push you towards a subscription model.

+- [LibreOffice](https://www.libreoffice.org/) - Forked from OpenOffice when that came under Oracle's control.
+  Has some useful tools and can be good for fixing Office documents when Office breaks things!

+  Nowhere as easy to use or as powerful as MS Office in my view.
+But it is **free** for personal use.

+  While in theory also free for corporate/enterprise use, you should certainly expect to have to invest money not only in training (likely a lot more than for MS Office) but also for getting fixes and improvements in a timely fashion.
+Look carefully at the experiences of the German government before committing to this instead of MS Office.

 ### Development
 Tools to build or prototype other applications and services